 Bankers Life Fieldhouse (formerly Conseco Fieldhouse), widely acknowledged as one of the finest sports and civic arenas in the country, is home to the National Basketball Association's Indiana Pacers and the Women's National Basketball Association's Indiana Fever (2012 WNBA Champions).
 With a basketball-seating capacity of 17,923 that includes 64 suites, 2,405 club seats, and a loft with 56 loge seats and 48 theater seats, Bankers Life Fieldhouse occupies approximately 750,000 square feet between Delaware and Pennsylvania Streets at Georgia Street in the warehouse district of downtown Indianapolis.
 The first retro-styled facility in the NBA, Bankers Life Fieldhouse has three seating levels: First Financial Bank Founders Level, Krieg DeVault Club Level and Balcony Level; and the concourses on each level evoke memories of a traditional Indiana basketball Fieldhouse, complemented by state-of-the art amenities.
 Highlighting the inner bowl of the Fieldhouse are the windows that support the 14-story (140 foot), exposed steel roof.
-Throughout the day, and during select events, the curtains to these windows are lowered; giving fans not only a view to the outside, but a beautiful view of downtown Indianapolis.
 The window theme is continued on both the Pennsylvania and Delaware Street sides of the Entry Pavilion, home to the 18 ticket windows and retro-styled ticker board announcing upcoming events.
 A true tribute to the game of basketball in Indiana, the sightlines were designed for the best viewing of a basketball game; but also give patrons a great view for the many other events held at the Fieldhouse.
-From concerts, hockey, high school and college sports to the circus and even the World Swimming Championship, the Fieldhouse is also highly acclaimed for both the number and variety of non-basketball events it holds each year.
+From concerts, hockey, high school and college sports to the circus and even the World Swimming Championship, the Fieldhouse is also highly acclaimed for both the number and variety of nonbasketball events it holds each year.
 Its many meeting rooms, restaurants and multi-use spaces also make the Fieldhouse ideal for the smaller corporate gatherings and ceremonies held daily.
 Located in the heart of downtown Indianapolis, the Fieldhouse is located within walking distance of Circle Centre Mall, the Indiana Convention Center, Lucas Oil Stadium, Victory Field, the State Capitol Building and the City-County Building.

-Major Initiatives of the CIB: The Indiana Convention Center & Lucas Oil Stadium are excellent venues that have hosted very diverse groups - Super Bowl XLVI® and NFL Experience, NCAA® Men's and Women's Final Four® Basketball Championships, Big Ten Football Championship, North American Christian Annual Convention, National FFA Organization Convention, Indiana Black Expo and VFW Annual National Convention.
+Major Initiatives of the CIB: The Indiana Convention Center & Lucas Oil Stadium are excellent venues that have hosted very diverse groups - Super Bowl XLVI® and NFL Experience, NCAA® Men's and Women's Final Four® Basketball Championships, Big Ten Football Championship, North American Christian Annual Convention, National FFA Organization Convention, Indiana Black Expo, Fire Department Instructors Conference (FDIC), Gen Con "The Best Four Days in Gaming", Performance Racing Industry Show, and VFW Annual National Convention.